oskareo/105_SRE_Cloud_Computing_AWS/README.md

 - if the product is small do not use microdervices

 #### Scale up?
+- moving upwards
+- increase the volume in the specs when the size of the instance is too big for the current one.

-Increase the size of the server if size of all data in the server increases
+- Increase the size of the server if size of all data in the server increases

 #### Scale out?
+- moving sideways
+- scaling sideways when the number of users increases

-If the traffic increases (users) scale out or in.
+- If the traffic increases (users) scale out or in.
 Meaning adding more servers to handle traffic.

 <br />